metamorph-inc/openmeta-mms/docs/source/reference_execution/visualizer/framework.rst

    the Coloring panel to assign the **color** column.
 3. **<Saved Colorings>**: Different desirable coloring schemes can be saved using the "Add Current 'Live' Coloring" button.
-These colorings will be persisted across the live of the session and can be applied by selecting them here in the "Source" select input.
+These colorings will be persisted across the life of the session and can be applied by selecting them here in the "Source" select input.

 Classifications